US and Israel Propose Resettling Palestinians in Africa Amid Widespread Rejection - PRESS AI WORLD

 Key Takeaways:

-• The US and Israel are exploring the possibility of resettling Palestinians in East African countries.
+• The US and Israel are seeking to resettle Palestinians from Gaza in East Africa.

 SHARE THIS ARTICLE: